The Ultimate Guide to the Best AnyDesk Alternatives

 1. SolarWinds Dameware Remote Everywhere (DRE)

-Unlike AnyDesk, which allows for user support but doesn’t include built-in ITSM features, DRE has a lightweight ticketing system that lets you monitor end-user requests and resolve issues quickly and easily as they arise.
-Both DRE and AnyDesk function as a remote computer-to-computer access tool, with support for all major operating systems, whether you’re looking for an AnyDesk alternative for Mac or Windows.
+Unlike AnyDesk, which allows user support but doesn’t include built-in IT service management features, DRE has a lightweight ticketing system that lets you monitor end-user requests and resolve issues quickly and easily as they arise.
+Both DRE and AnyDesk function as remote computer-to-computer access tools, with support for all major operating systems, whether you’re looking for an AnyDesk alternative for MacOS or Windows.

-With DRE, support technicians can connect with your users through either in-session or pre-session communication, by using VoIP or initiating video calls (not included in AnyDesk).
+With DRE, support technicians can connect with your users through in-session or pre-session communication, using VoIP or initiating video calls (not included in AnyDesk).
 As in AnyDesk, live chats can be established without interrupting active sessions, allowing you to communicate seamlessly and in real time.
-To help you keep track of communications between you and your users, messages are saved automatically to safe and searchable session logs, similar to AnyDesk.
+To help you keep track of communication between you and your users, messages are saved automatically to safe and searchable session logs, similar to AnyDesk.

 DRE is an easy-to-use AnyDesk alternative that, like AnyDesk, is designed to scale with your company as it grows.
 This makes it ideal for even small organizations.
 However, DRE might not be the best fit for your company if you’re only looking for a basic remote access solution.
 This AnyDesk alternative offers an all-in-one solution plus help desk and ticketing features.